 September 19, 2018

-IDR Explains | Frontline Health Workers
+IDR Explains | Frontline health workers

-In just eight minutes and nine questions, get a quick introduction to Frontline Health Workers—who they are, what they do, why they matter, and their challenges.
+In just eight minutes and nine questions, get a quick introduction to frontline health workers—who they are, what they do, why they matter, and their challenges.

-2 min read
+7 min read

+Frontline health workers (FLWs), also known as community health workers, are those who take health services directly to communities, where access is often limited.
 In India, FLWs are women who come from the communities that they are serving; they act as an essential link to health facilities by bringing services to people’s doorsteps.

-India has three types of FLWs that fall within the purview of two ministries, the Ministry of Health and Family Welfare (MoHFW) and the Ministry of Women and Child Development (MoWCD).
+India has three types of FLWs that fall within the purview of two ministries, the Ministry of Health and Family Welfare (MoHFW) and the Ministry of Women and Child Development (MoWCD):

-Anganwadi workers form a critical part of the Integrated Child Development Services (ICDS) programme, whose mandate is to provide pre-school education for children under six, and nutritional support and healthcare for children and pregnant or lactating mothers, to reduce mortality, morbidity, and malnutrition.
+Anganwadi worker (AWW): Anganwadi workers form a critical part of the Integrated Child Development Services (ICDS) programme, whose mandate is to provide pre-school education for children under six, and nutritional support and healthcare for children and pregnant or lactating mothers, to reduce mortality, morbidity, and malnutrition.
+AWWs run Anganwadi centres (AWCs)—the village- or slum-level delivery mechanism of the ICDS—and work with Accredited Social Health Activists (ASHAs) and Auxiliary Nurse Midwives (ANMs) to offer a package of six services.
+They fall within the purview of the MoWCD.

-ASHAs are part-time, trained community health volunteers, who work as an interface between the community and the public health system.
+Accredited Social Health Activist (ASHA): ASHAs are part-time, trained community health volunteers, who work as an interface between the community and the public health system.
 They fall within the ambit of the MoHFW, and are a key component of the National Rural Health Mission (now called the National Health Mission).
-They are selected from the village to which they are accountable, and their role entails tracking pregnant women and newborns, delivering key health-related information, and promoting the better health-seeking behaviour, whether it's in the home or at a medical institution.
+They are selected from the village to which they are accountable, and their role entails tracking pregnant women and newborns, delivering key health-related information, and promoting the better health-seeking behaviour, whether it’s in the home or at a medical institution.

-ANMs work at health sub-centres, which provide healthcare services at the village-level and are the closest service provider to the community, within the health system.
+Auxiliary Nurse Midwife (ANM): ANMs work at health sub-centres, which provide healthcare services at the village-level and are the closest service provider to the community, within the health system.
 ANMs have preliminary qualifications in midwifery and Maternal and Child Health, as well as in treating common illnesses.
 They provide a range of services, such as dispensing medication, immunisation and family planning, assisting with deliveries, etc.

-2. What do FLWs do?
+What do FLWs do?

 AWWs have varying responsibilities, from conducting regular health surveys of families and maintaining files and records to spreading awareness on health, nutrition, family planning, and child growth and development.
 AWWs also coordinate with block healthcare establishments and inform them of any cases of disabilities or infections among children.
 They are responsible for immunisation of children as well as their pre-school education.